elisemercury/difPy-dev/docs/parameters.rst

 difPy.build
 ------------

-`difPy.build`

 Before difPy can perform any search, it needs to build it's image repository and transform the images in the provided directory into tensors.
-This is what is done when `difPy.build()` is invoked.
+This is what is done when ``difPy.build()`` is invoked.

+Upon completion, ``difPy.build()`` returns a ``difPy object`` that can be used in :ref:`difPy.search` to start the search process.

-`difPy.build` supports the following parameters:
+``difPy.build`` supports the following parameters:

 .. code-block:: python